 Extremely flavorful: It’s packed with flavor thanks to the sauteed onions, garlic, ginger, and chili peppers, along with a generous dose of Indian spices.

-Nourishing: This pumpkin lentil curry might be dangerously delicious and indulgent, but it’s also quite nourishing.
+Nourishing: Just as my Vegan Curry with Tofu, This pumpkin lentil curry might be dangerously delicious and indulgent, but it’s also quite nourishing.
 The garlic and ginger bring antioxidant and anti-inflammatory properties, the pumpkin is high in Vitamins A and C and potassium, and the tofu makes this a protein-packed meal.
 Plus, you’ll stay full for hours due to the high content of healthy fat from coconut milk.

 Whole pumpkin.
 The beauty of this recipe is that the whole pumpkin gets used in two ways.
 First, sliced pumpkin halves get simply roasted with oil, salt, and pepper until tender.
 For one half of the pumpkin, use a knife to score the flesh, then scoop out the cubes (or simply remove the peel and cut the flesh into cubes).